September 2025 Update

 Before there was Project Sheluka, Beth and Joe donated funds to Kalenge Village for several years in honor of their friendship with Professor Imasiku Nyambe — he is a native of Kalenge.
 Unknown to us, the village council decided to save until they had enough to build a house for a nurse.
 Years prior the Czech Republic built a regional health clinic but the Zambian Ministry of Health would not provide a nurse until there was a house for the nurse.
 In June 2019 Joe was invited to a ceremony dedicating the house in honor of Joe’s late mother, Joy, who was a nurse.
 The dedication of the “Joy House” is what brought Joe to Kalenge Village and it was then that he saw the issue with water access and thus began Project Sheluka.

 While we have provided several BSPs to Kalenge Village as well as the village school, the Kalenge Regional Health Clinic is located about 250 yards away and at an elevation too high above the water table to be served by a suction pump.
-Imagine a health clinic, either as a patient or provider, where the nearest water was 500 yards away.
+Imagine a health clinic, either as a patient or provider, where the nearest water was a round trip of 500 yards.

 Aerial view of Kalenge Regional Health Clinic and Kalenge Village School.
 The School and Teacher Houses are supplied by a BSP.
 The Clinic is a bit higher than the school where the water table is too deep to use a suction pump.

-Local drillers use a gasoline-powered pump to jet a mixture of water and bentonite (a expanding clay) down a steel pipe tipped with a simple paddle blade as a bit.
+Local drillers use a gasoline-powered pump to jet a mixture of water and bentonite (a clay that expands when wet) down a steel pipe tipped with a simple paddle blade as a bit.
 The water pushes sand out of the borehole, the bentonite temporarily holds a 6“ borehole open as the bit and stem are advanced manually.
-Once the borehole completed, in this case 40’ deep, the drill stem and bit as removed and sections of 4” PVC pipe, with the lower section screened, are glued and dropped into the borehole until it reaches the bottom.
+Once the borehole is completed, in this case 40’ deep, the drill stem and bit are removed and sections of 4” PVC pipe, with the lower section screened, are glued and dropped into the borehole until it reaches the bottom.
 By this time the bentonite has given up and the sand has collapsed around the PVC.

 Water tank with Kalenge Village Regional Health Clinic left and Joy House right.